Bellavely/Facegram/README.md

 Feed for Bob:
 .1 Alice: Hello World!
 [1 like] [timestamp] [message_id]

+## Requirements

 - The system uses core Java features without external libraries
-- The design patterns that i used in my project are :
+- Use deisign patterns: i used in my project:
   *Command - for creating the command inputs inn my project *Factory - for deciding which command to use.
-- Data structures like **HashMaps** are used for efficient retrieval of users and messages.
+- Use data structures : i used **HashMaps** for efficient retrieval of users and messages.